So you’re thinking about becoming a data analyst—but is it the right career for you?

 The opportunity to make an impact

 You’ll get to the heart of complex business challenges, working closely with key stakeholders and using your expertise to advise on the best course of action.
 In this respect, you’ll have a direct hand to play in the company’s success—an extremely rewarding position to be in.

 To name just a handful of real-world case studies, data analytics has been used in the healthcare sector to enable asthma patients to better manage their condition, by the likes of Spotify and Netflix to make personalized recommendations, and to help address social issues such as homelessness and unemployment.

 If, having read this article, you’re sure that data analytics is the right career for you, check out this step-by-step guide on how to become a data analyst.
-For a hands-on introduction to the field, try out this free five-day data analytics short course.
+For a hands-on introduction to the field, try out CareerFoundry’s free 5-day data analytics short course.

 Keen to do some further research?
 Check out the following:

 - What’s It Actually Like To Be A Data Analyst?

 - What Are The Key Skills Every Data Analyst Needs?